 As per the report of Centre for Disease control and Prevention (CDC), postmortem toxicology tests identified that 1 in 10 overdose deaths in 2019 and 2020 was due to gabapentin high.

-Gabapentin is a prescription drug used to treat various medical conditions including epilepsy, restless legs syndrome, anxiety disorders, neuropathic pain, etc. Because of its calming effects, people often tend to consume more than the prescribed dose, which can be dangerous.
+Gabapentin is a prescription drug approved by U.S. FDA and it is used to treat various medical conditions including epilepsy, restless legs syndrome, anxiety disorders, neuropathic pain, etc. Because of its calming effects, people often tend to consume more than the prescribed dose, which can be dangerous.

 Gabapentin is not considered to be a substance of abuse and initially thought to be a safer alternate option to opioids.
 Drug users often combine gabapentin with other drugs or alcohol to enhance the euphoric effects.